typhoon-data-org/typhoon-orchestrator/docs/index.md

     - **Pristine**: Pre-built (OSS) components and UI that can be shared to your team
     - **Core**: Python (OSS) core
         - Extensible and hackable.
-        - Components allow you to share extensions widely in the Pristine layer.
+        - Components allow you to share extensions widely in the Pristine layer

 !!! note "[Installing Typhoon - quick start][1]"